"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Thursday 7th September

-We focus on framing a process or an event to make it interesting to anyone, even to those not specifically interested in it
+Framing a process or an event to make it interesting to a reader, even those not specifically interested in it

 Tasting the wines of Potentino with Charlotte Horton, followed by dinner with Rachel Roddy